DivAS: Interactive 3D Segmentation by Depth-Weighted Voxel Aggregation: DivAS

-Centroid views improve SAM’s precision by enlarging object scale, yet SAM often produces false positives and boundary artifacts at this scale.
-Similar observations were made in SANeRF-HQ~\cite{liu2024sanerf}, which reported that segmentation errors in both 2D and 3D are more likely to occur near object boundaries.
-Motivated by this, we refine SAM masks using NeRF’s depth map as a geometric prior.
-Each SAM confidence map $\mathbf{M}_{ij}$ is weighted by the inverse normalized depth $\hat{\mathbf{Z}}_{ij} = \frac{Z_{ij} \;-\; \text{min}(\mathbf{Z}_{ij})}{\text{max}(\mathbf{Z}_{ij}) \;-\; \text{min}(\mathbf{Z}_{ij}) }$ to enhance boundary localization and spatial consistency.
+\paragraph{Shared interaction loop.} Centroid views improve SAM’s precision by enlarging object scale, yet SAM often produces false positives and boundary artifacts at this scale.
+Similar observations were made in SANeRF-HQ~\citep{liu2024sanerf}, which reported that segmentation errors in both 2D and 3D are more likely to occur near object boundaries.
+Motivated by this, we refine SAM masks using the rendered depth map from 3D representations as geometric priors.
+For each centroid, the user supplies positive (and optionally negative) point prompts.
+SAM produces a candidate mask $\mM_s$, mapped to a $[0,1]$ confidence by the sigmoid.
+We then reweight $\mM_s$ by the rendered depth, so that pixels whose depth is inconsistent with the prompted surface are suppressed, producing the depth-refined mask $\widetilde \mM_s$ used for fusion.
+The running fused 3D mask is overlaid on the current view so the user re-prompts only uncaptured regions in an interactive correction loop rather than a one-shot prediction.
+Two facets of this loop differ by backbone, and we present them as a single systems-design trade-off driven by rendering speed and scene boundedness, not as two separate pipelines.

-Here, $\tilde{\mathbf{M}}_{ij}$ is the depth-weighted mask for centroid view $j$ of anchor group $\mathcal{A}_i$.
-This depth-guided weighting embeds scene geometry priors without additional learning, yielding sharper and more consistent masks near object boundaries.
-Qualitative results are provided in the supplementary.
+\paragraph{Execution scheduling: asynchronous (NeRF) vs.\ synchronous (2DGS).} The dominant interactive cost varies across backbones, so the optimal SAM scheduling differs accordingly. \textbf{NeRF} rendering is slow, so SAM inference is cheap by comparison and easy to hide: DivAS-NeRF runs SAM \emph{asynchronously} in a background worker, processing the preceding centroid views $\{c_{i-1},c_{i-2}\}$ while the user annotates $c_i$, and transitions from asynchronous to sequential execution only when (i) $c_i$ is the last view of its anchor group, or (ii) the cache holds at least three pending masks.
+At that point, pending inferences are synchronized and fused together as shown in Figure~\ref{fig:nerf_arch}. \textbf{2DGS} rendering is fast enough that each centroid view is generated in milliseconds compared to $1 \text{-} 2$s taken by NeRF, so a \emph{synchronous} call enables immediately incorporating the resulting mask into the interaction loop.

+\paragraph{Mask-channel selection and view acceptance.} SAM emits three masks per view, ordered by ambiguity.
+DivAS-GS always retains the single mid-granularity mask at channel index $1$, which was the most consistent across centroid views because each centroid view focuses on a part of an object and inherently gets masked by the mid-granularity mask of SAM.
+A view is \emph{rejected} (its mask discarded) if it carries no positive prompt, or if SAM's channel-$1$ score is below $0.5$, indicating SAM is not committed to a salient object and any forced mask would be noise.
+In this case, this centroid view is not considered in the fusion step.

+\paragraph{Depth-weighting: bounded normalization (NeRF) vs.\ band-pass (2DGS).} DivAS-NeRF weights the SAM mask by the inverse of the min-max-normalized expected depth,